 It's not uncommon for me to have clients come in and for some reason have a large cash balance in their 401k plan.
 So this would be a good time to check.

-in general, you can find plenty of online risk questionnaires to try to assess, where you might be.
-Most people who are still in the acculmation stage should be somewhere because between 65 and 90% equities and, a great place to start.
+In general, you can find plenty of online risk questionnaires to try to assess, where you might be.
+Most people who are still in the acculmulation stage should be somewhere because between 65 and 90% equities and, a great place to start.
 If you're.
 Employer offers it is going to be the Vanguard target date, retirement funds.

 Keep Your Fees Low